 Canada has swiftly risen to the bucket list of many this year, and not without good reason.
-2017 marks Canada’s 150th birthday, and to celebrate all national parks and historic sites are providing free entry (order your free parks pass here).
-Furthermore, the drop in our dollar has made Canada more affordable than ever.
-Oh, and did we mention it’s ridiculously beautiful?
+2017 marks Canada’s 150th birthday, and to celebrate all national parks and historic sites are providing free entry.
+Need another reason to visit?
+Well, it is ridiculously beautiful:

-Psst – want an epic Canadian road trip itinerary?
+Psst – don’t miss this 12 epic national parks want an epic Canadian road trip itinerary?
 Check our Canada routes listed in our 5 Spectacular Road Trips Around the World.
 Visiting Montreal in winter?
 Be sure to see our list of cheap must-do’s there, too!

 1. Climb mountains